Hot Jupiters are Inflated Primarily by Shallow Heating: Results and Discussion

 While our sample was large enough to obtain definitive results, a larger sample of younger ($t^i_{\text{obs}} \lesssim 1$~Gyr) planets with precise masses, radii, and host star properties would enable testing of more complex thermal evolution models.
-On the other end of the exoplanet age distribution, a larger sample of hot Jupiters orbiting evolved stars could help constrain the timescale for reinflation and therefore the effects of deep heating thanks to their much faster rate of stellar evolution.
-The careful study of higher-order effects due to tidal circularization and inspiral \citep[e.g.,][]{Jackson2008,Leconte2010} and/or late-arrival scenarios \citep[e.g.,][; Schmidt et al. 2025 submitted]{Hamer22} further altering the planet's interior heating or instellation could also provide more physically-motivated constraints on delayed cooling.
+As hot Jupiter systems experience a range of formation and evolutionary histories, the value of $f_{\text{L}}$ for a given hot Jupiter may not always be constant or equal for both the heating and cooling terms.
+The careful study of higher-order effects due to tidal circularization and inspiral \citep[e.g.,][]{Jackson2008,Leconte2010} and/or late-arrival scenarios \citep[e.g.,][]{Hamer22, Schmidt26a} further altering the planet's interior heating or instellation could provide more physically-motivated constraints on delayed cooling.
+In the particular case of late arrivals, though the evolution of a hot Jupiter's orbit in the era of its parent protoplanetary disk can impact its subsequent thermal and radius evolution \citep{MolLous20}, high-eccentricity tidal migration can effectively ``reset'' the thermal evolution of a late-arriving hot Jupiter that cooled and contracted far from its host star for over a Gyr \citep[e.g.,][]{Liu08, Ibgui09}.
+On the other end of the exoplanet age distribution, a larger sample of hot Jupiters orbiting evolved stars could also help constrain the timescale for reinflation and therefore the effects of deep heating thanks to their much faster rate of stellar evolution.
 These larger and more precise data sets would enable further characterization of the mechanisms that heat hot Jupiters, leading to much more informed constraints on individual mechanism contributions as well as their typical impacts on observed planetary atmosphere characteristics.